Topeka Shiner State Management Plan

 Topeka Shiners in South Dakota

-Game, Fish and Parks has worked with other entities including federal, state and local interests to develop a Topeka Shiner Management Plan.
+South Dakota Game, Fish and Parks worked cooperatively with multiple federal, state and local entities including the USFWS to develop South Dakota's Topeka Shiner Management Plan.

 The plan allows management at a state level, while supporting national recovery efforts.
 It identifies habitat enhancement opportunities and landowner interest in partnership programs, and allows South Dakota to be excluded from critical habitat designation.

 Photos courtesy of the SD Coop Unit - South Dakota State University